Regulations for an EMI License in Latvia

 Corporate Income Tax (CIT)

-1. Undistributed profits: 0% CIT.
-Operational income, transaction fees, and other profits are tax-free while kept in the company.
+1. Undistributed profits: 0% corporate income tax while profits are retained in the company.

-1. General rule: Dividends to non-residents are not subject to Latvian withholding tax.
+1. Dividends paid to non-resident shareholders are generally not subject to Latvian withholding tax.

-2. Exceptions: Payments to low-tax or black-listed jurisdictions may trigger 20% WHT under anti-avoidance rules.
+2. Payments to persons in low-tax or non-cooperative jurisdictions may be subject to 20% withholding tax.

 VAT on EMI/PI Services